-To create an Affidavit of Single Status, visit the County Clerk's office for the form.
+To create an Affidavit of Single Status, visit the county clerk offices, which are the primary source for obtaining the affidavit.
+An appointment is often not required, making the process convenient.
 Provide accurate personal details like full legal name and date of birth.
-Attach supporting documents such as a passport and proof of residency.
-Notarize the document with a licensed notary public and verify their authority.
-Obtain an apostille for international use if needed.
+Attach supporting documents such as a passport and proof of residency—some offices provide a template to help you draft your affidavit.
+Notarize the document with a licensed notary public and verify their authority; note that notarizing the document may incur a cost.
+Obtain an apostille for international use if needed, ensuring the affidavit is recently issued to meet international requirements.
 Legalize the affidavit for recognition abroad and confirm acceptance in the destination country.
 Keep copies for future reference.
 This guide offers a concise overview of the process to assist you in efficiently completing your Affidavit of Single Status.

 Obtain the Affidavit Form

-To begin the process of obtaining the Affidavit Form for your single status, visit either the County Clerk's office or the U.S. Embassy.
-These locations provide the necessary document for confirming your single status.
+To begin the process of obtaining the Affidavit Form for your single status, visit either the county clerk offices—specifically your local county clerk’s office—or the U.S. Embassy.
+These locations are the primary sources for issuing or requesting the necessary document for confirming your single status.
+Many county clerk offices provide a template to simplify the process.
+If a template or form is not available, you may need to draft your own affidavit; in this case, speak to a supervisor at the county clerk’s office for guidance and assistance.
+Avoid using non professionals for this process, as this can lead to errors or delays.
 The Affidavit is an important piece of paperwork that attests to your marital status, often required for various legal and administrative purposes.

 When acquiring the Single Status Affidavit, make sure that all your personal information is accurately filled out.
 This includes details such as your full name, date of birth, and current address.
 Additionally, the form might require information about your future partner, so be prepared to provide these specifics as well.